omawadhoot/omawadhoot/README.md

 ## About Me

 Unity XR developer with **2+ years** shipping cross-platform AR / VR / MR applications on **Meta Quest 3**, HoloLens, and Magic Leap.
-I focus on taking XR features from raw prototype through performance-tuned production builds — bridging the gap between immersive technology and real-world clinical and enterprise use cases.
+I focus on taking XR features from raw prototype through performance-tuned production builds, bridging the gap between immersive technology and real-world clinical and enterprise use cases.

 Recently completed a research internship as a **Research Intern at the HCI Lab, IIIT Sri City**, exploring asymmetric mixed-reality communication and preoperative surgical consultation systems.